Masscan/masscan.github.io/_posts/2020-09-27-secure-ssh.md

 ### 3 - Disable password based authentication

-Good passwords are little hard to remember, so lazy users will come up with easy and bad passwords.
-There is also chance to use a password more that one place, this increase the risk.
+Strong passwords are little hard to remember.
+Normally users will come up with easy and guessable passwords.
+There is also a chance to use a password more than one place or platform, this increases the risk.
 Public key based authentication is much better than password based auth.

-To disable password based authentication edit the file **"/etc/ssh/sshd_config"**.
+To disable password based authentication, edit the file **"/etc/ssh/sshd_config"**.

 ~~~
 #PasswordAuthentication yes
 PasswordAuthentication no
 ~~~
-if you need password based auth change the value **no** to **yes** and use tool **fail2ban** to protect SSH server from bruteforce attacks.
+if you need password based auth, change the value **no** to **yes** and use tool **fail2ban** to protect SSH server from bruteforce attacks.

 Before doing this don't forget to enable public key based authentication.